sayantangkhan/evilset/README.md

 - [x] Tweak patterns and colors to work well with the color scheme (add brown and blue, and get rid of wavy pattern)
 - [x] Async rendering (other methods for wasm)
 - [x] Layout buttons in a 3 column grid
+- [x] Add a feature for single threaded vs multi-threaded (x11 and wasm vs the rest)
+- [x] Make state persist across runs
 - [ ] Implement a timer
 - [ ] Enable quitting a game
 - [ ] Enable hints
-- [ ] Make state persist across runs
 - [ ] Play sounds
 - [ ] Better window controls